Reprinted with permission from Tenbound.

 Before implementation, customers should

-VanillaSoft offers a sales engagement platform that receives high marks from customers for configurability and flexibility.
+VanillaSoft offers a sales engagement platform that receives high marks from customers for configurability, flexibility, and support.
 Not only does it support core sales engagement functions (e.g. cadences, templates, dialer, analytics, appointment setting), but it also supports telemarketing, fundraising, and inbound sales.
 The diversity of their verticals and use cases supports unique deployments beyond the tech sector.

-With offices in the US, Canada, UK, and New Zealand, VanillaSoft is well positioned to support overseas sales offices and call centers.
+With offices in the US, Canada, the UK, and Serbia, VanillaSoft is well positioned to support overseas sales offices and call centers.

 Call-scripting supports dynamic branching, allowing sales rep to handle various responses and objections while still sounding natural.
 Scripting pulls in lead data so that reps stay on script.
 Sales or marketing operations can build in objection handling and competitor details to assist with managing landmines, parrying competitor arguments, and highlighting key differentiators.
 Script responses can be immediately captured and keyed into custom fields, allowing for the direct collection of lead intelligence.
 Custom fields are available for reports, data segmentation, and scripts for data collection.